Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 Importers

 Importers manage labels from multiple countries that must comply with U.S. federal and state rules.
 Volume varies widely — but even among importers, the majority file 10 or fewer labels per year.3 COLAClear cross-validates protected geographic designations — "Tequila," "Scotch," "Cognac," "Mezcal," and similar — against the label's stated country of origin, catching mismatches before TTB does.
+In response to customer requests, the engine now also validates French wine appellations — Bordeaux, Burgundy, Champagne, Rhône, Alsace, Loire, and roughly 190 others — under the imported-wine appellation rules in 27 CFR 4.25(b), so imported French wine labels run through the same automated pre-screen as domestic submissions.

 Who Built COLAClear